 - You may use material that we explicitly provide you for the assignment.
 No attribution is required. - You may use other course material, including lectures, Piazza posts by the instructors, and material from the course website.
 For any such use involving code, you must provide clear attribution, indicating the source, and where the included material begins and ends. - You may use any material from the CS:APP book, any other course textbook, or the CS:APP web site.
-For any such use involving code, you must provide clear attribution, indicating the source, and where the included material begins and ends. - Beyond this, you may not obtain code or other solution information, either by copying, retyping, or looking at files or documents from any of the above-listed courses for this semester, or a previous semester. - You may not obtain code or other solution information from an unauthorized external source, including web pages, code repositories, blog posts, etc.
+For any such use involving code, you must provide clear attribution, indicating the source, and where the included material begins and ends. - You may not obtain code or other solution information from an unauthorized external source, including web pages, code repositories, blog posts, etc.